sybrew/emoji-settings/readme.txt

 * Improved: Overall sanitation (WordPress.com VIP standards).
 * Changed: The class loader function caches the filter within as well.
 * Updated: POT file.
-* Removed: Dutch translation files, these are now provided through WordPress.org.
+* Removed: Dutch translation files; these are now provided through WordPress.org.
 * Other: Cleaned up code.
 * Note: Plugin license is upgraded from GPLv2+ to GPLv3.